chadduffey/roastie/README.md

 ## Getting Started

-Trying to learn some C# by implementing a point and click kerberoasting client.
+Spending time on C# by attempting to build a point and click kerberoasting app, following the steps here: https://github.com/nidem/kerberoast.

 It's not done yet.
-When it is, i will remove this warning.

-Urgh, just learned that Rubeus already had a module for this. :( My goodness harmj0y is a proper talented bugger.
-Nevermind, still gonna finish this thing out.
+Please don't use it for anything important.

+You should be using Rubeus: https://github.com/GhostPack/Rubeus

 ![roastie](roastie.PNG)